Part of a series on Xbox. [View Related Entries]

-Halo 4 is the first game in the “Reclaimer Trilogy” of the series and was released on November 6th, 2012.
+Halo 4 is the first game in the "Reclaimer Trilogy" of the series, released on November 6th, 2012.
 The plot is rumored to expand on the stories of both Master Chief and his AI companion Cortana.
 In preparation for the game, Microsoft commissioned Halo 4: Forward Unto Dawn, a live-action series designed to draw in new players to the Halo universe by explaining important details of the story.
-Halo 5 and Halo 6 have been announced by the production team at 343 Industries, and _Halo 5: Guardians is set to release in Fall of 2015.
+Halo 5: Guardians and Halo 6 have been announced by the production team at 343 Industries, and _Halo 5: Guardians is set to release in Fall of 2015.
 Along with the two sequels, a collection of all the games featuring the main protagonist of the series, Master Chief, known as Halo: The Master Chief Collection will release on November 11, 2014.

 Halo content is often posted on the microblogging site Tumblr, the /v/ (video games) board on 4chan and the /r/gaming subreddit.
 The franchise has inspired the creation of many machinimas, including those produced by Rooster Teeth Productions.
 There are many websites dedicated to the game, including Planet Halo, Halo Waypoint and the Halo wiki.